 - Protect yourself with insurance.

-Here at Magenta Collective we take this new risks seriously and seek to stay up to date on best practices.
-Our clients are protected with an accessibility statement and we also provide a handy tool to all site visitors who need to modify text, colors, or have the web page content read to them.
+Here at Magenta CRM we take this new risks seriously and seek to stay up to date on best practices.
+Our clients are protected with an accessibility statement and we also can provide a handy tool to all site visitors who need to modify text, colors, or have the web page content read to them.